learnthroughcoding/episodes/0_Caesar_Cipher_Template/readme.txt

 	{22, 19, 0, 0, 3} -> {W, T, A, A, D}

-So our final enciphered text is "WTAAE".
+So our final enciphered text is "WTAAD".
 To decrypt the message we would perform the same steps except we would subtract the offset instead of adding the offset.

 IMPLEMENTATION
-In our code we will implement the Caesar Cipher for the English alphabet.
-In the future, we will generalize this idea to let us encipher computer data.
-However, for now we will need a few restrictions.

 The cipher will take in a string of text which contains only capital English letters and spaces.
 All spaced will be ignored.
+If we have a character which is not a capital English letter or a space, we will throw an error.